jundalisay/superblist/content/en/superphysics/principles/chapter-10.md

 > *The caste system was initally a system of division of labor to handle the economic growth and development of ancient India.
 Like any long-running system, it slowly degraded into rigidity and oppression -->

-## Break Through the Dogma in Science and Religion through Superphysics
+## Breaking Through the Dogma in Science and Religion

-To create better solutions to the new problems created by global warming, overpopulation, viruses, etc., we bring back metaphysics and natural philosophy as the 6-sense study of dialectics that is not confined into specific domains.
+To create better solutions to the new problems created by global warming, overpopulation, viruses, terrorism, financial crises, etc., we bring back metaphysics and natural philosophy as the 6-sense study of dialectics that is not confined into specific domains.

 <!-- > *Its divisions of Material, Medical, and Social Superphysics are not rigid boundaries, but rather general groupings for convenience, like chapters in a book.
 Dialectics is like the art of cooking, while Superphysics is the resulting dish -- one implies the other and, like cause and effect, can never be separated.  -->

 This brings alternative solutions to the table.

-Problem | Scientific Solution | Socratic-Dialectical Solution
+Problem | Scientific Solution | Superphysics Solution
 --- | --- | ---
-Political Instability | New elections or Sanctions | Social cycles Space travel |  Reusable rockets | Anti-gravity propulsion Nuclear Fusion | Confine the plasma magentically | Confine the plasma gravitationally Terrorism | Airstrikes | Know the needs of the pre-terrorists before they become terrorists (prevention is better than cure) Covid | Vaccines | End the war against the Amazon rainforest
+**Political Instability** | New elections or Sanctions | Social cycles **Space Travel** |  Reusable rockets | Anti-gravity propulsion **Nuclear Fusion** | Confine the plasma magentically | Confine the plasma gravitationally **Terrorism** | Airstrikes | Know the needs of the pre-terrorists before they become terrorists (prevention is better than cure)
+**Covid** | Vaccines | End the war against the Amazon rainforest

-{{< img src="/graphics/super/5layers4.jpg" alt="Superphysics bridges science" cap="Superphysics bridges science and metaphysics to unify all human knowledge and make it useful" >}}
+{{< img src="/graphics/super/5layers4.png" alt="Superphysics bridges science" cap="Superphysics bridges science and metaphysics to unify all human knowledge and make it useful" >}}